drsimonj/drsimonj.github.io/_posts/2016-3-2-workingWithConfidenceRatings.md

 # Sign-off

 As always, what's presented here is just my approach.
 It's not the only approach, and it's unlikley to be the best approach.
-But my hope is that you're able to glean something useful from it.
-Please comment, email me at <drsimonjackson@gmail.com>, or tweet me @drsimonj to chat!
+I hope that you're able to glean something useful from it.
+Please comment, email me at <drsimonjackson@gmail.com>, or tweet @drsimonj to chat!